privacyidea/privacyidea/doc/policies/authentication.rst

    person owning the smartphone are two different persons.
 In this case they will have to communicate for a successful login.

-If this policy is set to "0", the PUSH message will simply ask the user, if he wants to log in.
+If this policy is not set, the PUSH message will simply ask the user, if he wants to log in.

+.. versionadded:: 3.10

 .. _policy_push_presence_options: